iarsystems/bx-jenkins-ci/README.md

 # IAR Build Tools in a Jenkins CI

 >[!WARNING]
->The information provided in this tutorial is subject to change without notice and does not represent a commitment on any part of IAR.
-While the information contained herein is useful as reference for DevOps Engineers willing to implement CI/CD using IAR Tools, IAR assumes no responsibility for any errors, omissions or particular implementations.
+>The information in this repository is subject to change without notice and does not constitute a commitment by IAR.
+While it serves as a valuable reference for DevOps Engineers implementing Continuous Integration with IAR Tools, IAR assumes no responsibility for any errors, omissions, or specific implementations.

 ## Introduction
 The [IAR Build Tools](https://iar.com/bx) comes with everything you need to build projects created with the IAR Embedded Workbench from the command line.
 [Jenkins][url-jenkins] is an automation controller suitable for CI (Continuous Integration).
 [Gitea][url-gitea] is a lightweight Git server.